lindosystems/lingoapi-python/DOC.md

 The three parameters are passed to the call back function by Lingo from the API.

 * **pEnv**: The environment pointer for the model and is used as an argument for the API callback getter functions.
-* **nReserved**: an integer reserved for future versions of Lingo.
+* **nReserved**: An integer reserved for future versions of Lingo.
 This will always be 0 if printed out and is not used in any arguments for any API getter functions.
 * **uData**: The user data that is set by the user.

 #### Solver Callback Getter Function

-`pyLSgetIntCallbackInfoLng(penv, nobject, result)` and `pyLSgetDouCallbackInfoLng(penv, nobject, result)` the main difference being the type of data that it they return indicated by Int for integer and Dou for double.
+`pyLSgetIntCallbackInfoLng(penv, nobject, result)`
+`pyLSgetDouCallbackInfoLng(penv, nobject, result)`

+The main difference between these two functions is the type of data they return, indicated by Int for integer and Dou for double.

 * **penv**: The pointer to the Lingo environment that is solving the model.
 * **nobject**: An integer that indicates what information will be inserted into result.
-The name of the `nObject` can be used as well for example 0 is `lingo_api.LS_INFO_VARIABLES_LNG`.
+The name of `nobject` can be used as well for example 0 is `lingo_api.LS_INFO_VARIABLES_LNG`.
-* **Result**: A NumPy array with a specified data type corresponding to which getter function is being used.
+* **result**: A NumPy array with a specified data type corresponding to which getter function is being used.
 If Int is being used then the data type of the array must be set to numpy.int32, and if it is Dou then the type must be set to numpy.double.
 * **Returns**: An error code that should be checked before proceeding see the error code section for a detailed table of possible returns.
-To raise an exception use `LingoError(errorcode)`.
+To raise an exception use `LingoError(errorcode)`, as we illustrate here:

 ```python
 nIters = numpy.array([-1], dtype=numpy.int32)